eliasskhouryy/project-0/README.md

 - You can select different player markers.
 - Sound effects on placing a marker and a win sound.
 - Local storage is enabled with a **save** and **retrieve previous score** button.
-- Clear board button has been implemented incase of any current ingame issues.
+- Clear board button has been implemented incase of any current game issues.

 <br>